TechnologyBrewery/fermenter/README.md

 export GPG_TTY=`tty`;
 ```

-4. As [Habushu](https://bitbucket.org/cpointe/habushu/) modules that support `brett` are built as a part of the release process, ensure that all of prerequisite tools needed by [Habushu](https://bitbucket.org/cpointe/habushu/) are installed.
+4. As [Habushu](https://github.com/TechnologyBrewery/habushu/) modules that support `brett` are built as a part of the release process, ensure that all of prerequisite tools needed by [Habushu](https://github.com/TechnologyBrewery/habushu/) are installed.

 5. Execute `mvn -Pwith-python-support release:clean release:prepare`, answer the prompts for the versions and tags, and perform `mvn release:perform`

 ## Licensing
 Fermenter is available under the [MIT License](http://opensource.org/licenses/mit-license.php).

-## Session Beer
-Fermenter would like to thank [Counterpointe Solutions](http://cpointe-inc.com/) for providing continuous integration and static code analysis services for Fermenter.